Bachelor of Contemporary Arts - Drama

 Transition to University study

-The faculty offers two units ASC160 Introduction to University Study and ALW117 Writing for Professional Practice which are specifically designed to ease the transition into university study.
+The faculty offers two units AIX160 Introduction to University Study and ALW117 Professional Writing for Work which are specifically designed to ease the transition into university study.
 New students are encouraged to enrol in one or both of these units in their first year.

 Because a number of disciplinary studies are cumulative in knowledge, technical competencies and/or study and research skills there are prerequisites which direct students to take some units before others.
 Students must seek advice from a course adviser before enrolling in units for which they do not have prerequisite or recommended units.

 Assessment within the award of Bachelor of Contemporary Arts varies from written assignments and/or examination to practical and technical exercises and performance.
-In some units assessment may also include class participation, online exercises, workshop exercises and tests.
+In some units assessment may also include class participation, online exercises, seminar exercises and tests.

 Continuing Deakin students may apply to study units offered by another Australian tertiary institution and have them credited to their Deakin University degree.
-Further information is available from Arts Student Support.
+Further information is available from Arts Student Services.